-However, Fin’s average order value (AOV) is $20.00, with a markup of 100% This means that Fin makes $10 per sale and $2.00 per each customer, which helps pay for the company’s overhead costs and other expenses.
+However, Fin’s average order value (AOV) is $20.00, with a markup of 100%.
+Fin makes $10 per sale and $2.00 per customer, which helps pay for the company’s overhead costs and other expenses.

-This is a fairly simple way to calculate CAC.
-But how will Fin measure CAC once one of their customers makes more than one purchase, or she becomes a loyal customer?
+This is a reasonably simple way to calculate CAC.
+But how will Fin measure CAC once one of their customers makes more than one purchase or she becomes a loyal customer?

-This metric would be Fin’s customer lifetime value (LTV or CLV), where the purpose is to form a better (and more accurate) idea of what your customer’s CAC really means to your store.
+This metric would be Fin’s customer lifetime value (LTV or CLV), whose purpose is to form a better (and more accurate) idea of what your customer’s CAC means to your store.

 - Should you continue selling in this country or this region?